synergycodes/overflow-ui/about/images/CONTRIBUTING.md

-# How to Run a Local Instance of @synergycodes/axiom
+# How to run a local instance of @synergycodes/axiom

 1. Clone the repository: `git clone https://github.com/synergycodes/axiom.git`
 2. Install dependencies: `pnpm install`